 In February 2011, the Board of Directors approved a grant program to support public projects in all sectors eligible for Bank financing.
 Subject to annual limits, the CAP program is funded from the Bank's undesignated retained earnings as authorized by the Board.
-For the three months ended March 31, 2022, the Bank disbursed \$225,839 under this program.
-These grant disbursements are reported in the consolidated statements of income.
+For the nine months ended September 30, 2022, no disbursements from the Bank were made under this program.